sevuu/dotfiles/README.md

 # Description
 My dotfiles just in case I will ever need to reinstall my os.
-It's extremely messy and it's not anything special as I dont really tweak everything in every way possible, but I hope someone will find these useful.
+It's extremely messy and it's not anything special as I don't really tweak everything in every way possible.
+This repo is mainly for my own usage, but I guess someone might find this useful so I will leave it as a public repository.
 I will try to keep this repo updated.

 # Screenshot